Yandex Cloud

 Resource name.

-Do not mistake it for the Application Load Balancer load balancer name.
+Do not mistake this name for the Application Load Balancer load balancer name.

 annotations